wp-plugins/postman-smtp/readme.txt

 Now accepts multiple recipients when sending email.

 == Changelog ==
+= 0.2.6 - 2015-01-28
+* Fixed Configure and Authorize the plugin" have no link address - broke this when I removed sprintf()
+* Fixed Fatal error: Call to undefined function str_getcsv() - this function is available in PHP 5.3+
+* Fixed Warning: Missing argument 2 for update_option() - should be calling delete_option instead

 = 0.2.5 - 2015-01-27 =
 * Removed the namespace for users with older version of PHP
-* Changed the Postman Redirect URI (now includes a trailing ?page=postman) - this means Client ID's from 0.2.4 or earlier must be UPDATED with the new Redirect URI or re-created from scratch.
+* Changed the Postman Redirect URI (now includes a trailing ?page=postman) - this means Client ID's from 0.2.4 or earlier MUST be updated with the new Redirect URI or re-created from scratch.

 = 0.2.4 - 2015-01-25 =
-* Fixed problems on servers with the plugin installed as a symbolic link.
+* Fixed issues on servers where the plugin is installed as a symbolic link.
-* Better error handling and reporting.
-Supports php logging and assertions.
+* Better error handling/debugging with php logging and assertions.

 = 0.2.1 - 2015-01-23 =
 * Fixed an environment-specific error that prevented Postman reloading the setting screen after sending a test e-mail

 = 0.2 - 2015-01-20 =
-* wp_mail accepts multiple recipients (array and string)
+* wp_mail() accepts multiple recipients (array and string)
 * display a warning to the user if another plugin is preventing Postman from overriding wp_mail
 * paired down the external libraries to only what was required - from 3,700 files to just 75
 * default Gmail port corrected to 465 - previously 465 was hardcoded but 587 was saved to the database